125 North Robertson Blvd, Beverly Hills, CA 90211

 Our approach to Lyme disease treatment stems from various modalities.
 We use combinations of antibiotics, herbal supplements, pharmaceuticals, dietary changes, IV treatments, and homeopathies.

 Lyme Disease In California

 Lyme disease is in California.
-Here are some helpful links:
+Here are some informative links:

 University of California, Agriculture and Natural Resources

 California Department of Public Health, Vector-Borne Disease Section